What should a parent consider when choosing a preschool?

 So what does language have to do with the brain?
 The language center of the brain is found in the convergence of all of the lobes (which makes sense since a child sees someone speaking, processes the noise they hear, memorizes the significance connected to the noise, and thinks about what to communicate, and then moves her vocal cords, mouth, and lips- ultimately using the whole brain!).
 Therefore the malleability of the brain allows infants, toddlers, and young children to acquire language with excitement and not stress as they explore the world.

 The high plasticity of the brain keeps children from being reasoning thinkers, but allows them to learn language to organize and retain all of the information they are learning.
-As a result, preschoolers are concrete thinkers and language geniuses (to learn more about concrete verses reasoning thinkers read our blog How should a parent think about preschool).
+As a result, preschoolers are concrete thinkers and language geniuses (to learn more about preoperational verses reasoning thinkers read our blog How should a parent think about preschool).
 Once the lobes in the brain begin to solidify, children’s capacities to think multidimensionally takes off, yet at the same time, their ability to acquire language at the native level decreases.

 So with this understanding of the child’s brain, what are the 4 most important questions a parent should ask when looking for a preschool?

 Is a child safe and loved well?
 Children will not learn nor want to learn if they do not feel safe and loved.
 A child should both love preschool and be loved at preschool (no exceptions).
 It might take a short transition for a child to grow accustomed to the preschool, but if he remains unhappy there, the parents has the responsibility to remove him.
 I often joke in saying- let middle and high school kill a child’s desire to learn, but not preschool!